jakejs/jake/README.md

 ### File-utils

-Since shelling out in Node is an asynchronous operation, Jake comes with a few useful blocking file-utilities that make scripting easier.
+Since shelling out in Node is an asynchronous operation, Jake comes with a few useful file-utilities with a synchronous API, that make scripting easier.

 The `jake.mkdirP` utility recursively creates a set of nested directories.
 It will not throw an error if any of the directories already exists.
 Here's an example: